pdjr-signalk/pdjr-skwidget-signalkclient/README.md

 #### Example

-The following example updates the DOM element with id='tank-level' with the percentage level in the waste tank.
+The following example updates the content of the DOM element identified by an id attribute of 'tank-level' with the percentage level in the waste tank.
 ```
 signalkClient.getValue("tanks.wasteLevel.0.currentLevel", "#tank-level", (v) => (v * 100).toFixed(0));
 ```